ivangfr/springboot-graphql-databases/README.md

 ## TODO

-- add more field to author (birthDate, createdAt) and to book (pages, createdAt)
 - implement another service that stores reviews about the book and those reviews will be queryable
 - implement author-client
 - implement grapgql subscription